-This plan proposes to maintain the existing rightof-way of Veirs Mill Road.
-The existing right-of-way varies between 100 feet and 175 feet based on the existing residential service roads.
-While the plan recommends maintaining the existing rightof-way, it envisions transforming the roadway to accommodate all users.
+While the plan recommends maintaining the existing right-of-way, including its current configuration, it envisions transforming the roadway to accommodate all users.
 Since the width of the existing right-of-way varies, different roadway widths are necessary with appropriate transitions between them to accommodate pedestrians, bicyclists, transit users, motor vehicles and streetscape improvements.
-Figure 8: Veirs Mill Road - Section 1 (6-lane section between Newport Mill Road and Pendleton Drive, looking west)